solidity-labs-io/forge-proposal-simulator/docs/mainnet-examples/CompoundGovernorBravo.md

     }
     ```

 -   `build()`: Add actions to the proposal contract.
-[See the build function](../overview/architecture/proposal-functions.md#build-function).
 In this instance, borrow and supply kink are set through the configurator by Bravo's timelock.
 The actions should be written in Solidity code and in the order they are intended to be executed.
 Any calls (except to the Addresses object) will be recorded and stored as actions to execute in the run function.
 The `caller` address is passed into `buildModifier`, which will call actions in `build`.
 In this example, the caller is Governor's timelock.
 The `buildModifier` is a necessary modifier for the `build` function and will not function without it.
+For further reading, see the [build function](../overview/architecture/proposal-functions.md#build-function).

     ```solidity
     function build()